log-ufpb/qr/docs/src/linux/Remote-access.md

 ## How to copy files from your computer to a remote computer?

-To copy files from your computer to a remote one you will need an account on the remote computer (toghether with its IP address), the path where the files are located on your computer, and the path where you want the files to be copied to on the remote computer.
+To copy files from your computer to a remote one you will need an account on the remote computer (together with its IP address), the path where the files are located on your computer, and the path where you want the files to be copied to on the remote computer.

 The command to copy a file from your computer to a remotely located one is:
 ```